hawkeyetwolf/hawkeyetwolf.github.io/cv.md

 Collaborated with Google and Pantheon to demonstrate the capabilities of Google Vision in a Drupal environment.
 Not much to see in the demo site above; check out the source (see "code samples" below) or request an authenticated-user walk-through.

-[**City and County of San Francisco Human Services Agency**](https://www.sfhsa.org/) (2017) Led a multidisciplinary team that included client developers.
+[**City and County of San Francisco Human Services Agency**](https://www.sfhsa.org/) (2017) Led a multi-disciplinary team that included client developers.

 [**Fair Trade USA**](https://www.fairtradecertified.org/) (2017)
 Executed a website redesign that included Salesforce integration points.